How to Use a Red Velvet Rope to Get Your Ideal Clients

 Estimated reading time: 6 minutes

 Usually, a red velvet rope separates VIPs from everyone else at events, openings, and clubs.
 But there’s another type of red velvet rope—for freelancers.
 It’s the part of your mindset that enables you to do work you love for your ideal clients.
 These are the clients that pay you what you’re worth, give you steady and interesting freelance work, and treat you right.

 Instead of working for any clients that offer you freelance work, you choose which clients you allow past your red velvet rope.

 Your Red Velvet Rope Policy

-“Clients who are not a good fit will suck your energy dry,” says Michael Port.
-The marketing guru coined the term “red velvet rope policy.”
+Michael Port is a marketing guru who coined the term “red velvet rope policy.”

 But the right clients will energize and inspire you, and boost your confidence.

 “Don’t waste your valuable time working with people who aren’t your ideal clients.
 I promise that this never works out well.
 Get very clear on who you want to work with and only work with those clients.
 Your business will thrive when you work with the right people,” says Port in Michael Port and the Red Velvet Rope Policy.
 He’s the author of Book Yourself Solid: The Fastest, Easiest, and Most Reliable System for Getting More Clients Than You Can Handle Even if You Hate Marketing and Selling.